iahsanujunda/sudoku-solver/README.md

 ## Visualization

-**Note:** The `pygame` library is required to run visualization -- we have include it with the `aind` environment, however, the `pygame` module can be troublesome to install and configure, and it is not reliable across all operating systems or versions.
+**Note:** The `pygame` library is required to run visualization -- we have include it with the `sudoku` environment, however, the `pygame` module can be troublesome to install and configure, and it is not reliable across all operating systems or versions.
 Please refer to the pygame documentation [here](http://www.pygame.org/download.shtml) to troubleshoot pygame.

 Running `python solver.py` will automatically attempt to visualize our solution.